anjalisarawgi/mlops_sign_mnist/README.md

 > Answer:
 > In our project, we used the following Google Cloud Platform (GCP) services:
 > Google Cloud Storage: Used for storing and managing our data files.
-> Google Kubernetes Engine: Utilized for deploying and managing containerized applications.
-GKE allowed us to run our Docker containers in a managed Kubernetes environment, ensuring scalability and reliability.
 > Google Cloud Functions: Used for deploying serverless functions.
+> Google Cloud Run: Deployed our containerized applications in a fully managed environment
+> Google Cloud Build: Automated the building and pushing of our Docker images, ensuring that our containers were built correctly every time we pushed changes to github.
+> Google Compute Engine: Provided virtual machines for running various workloads.
-> Google AI Platform: Used for training and deploying our model as an API.
+> Google Cloud Buckets: Part of GCS, used for organizing and storing our data files and model weights.
+>

 --- question 17 fill here ---